 Juvenile Probation Officers: Job Description and Duties

-Juvenile probation officers, sometimes referred to as juvenile correctional treatment specialists, work exclusively with adolescents who have been convicted of a crime and put on probation rather than being sentenced to jail time.
-Juvenile probation officers also work with underage individuals who have already served time in jail and been placed on parole.
+Juvenile probation officers, sometimes referred to as juvenile correctional treatment specialists, work exclusively with adolescents who have been convicted of a crime and put on probation, rather than being sentenced to jail time.
+Juvenile probation officers also work with underage individuals who have already served time in jail and are on parole.
+A bachelor's degree in criminal justice or a similar field is typically required, and candidates may also be required to pass a certification exam.

 Juvenile Probation Officer Job Description